You can find below the steps to follow in order to complete the integration between BroadSign and VidiReports 7.

 Note - In order to have audience data in Broadsign Control Campaign reports, you need the Audience Per Content (APC) Pack

-Dual Sided Installation - WIP
+Dual Sided Installation

 - Open the the Control Center